sychagneux/Cour-LP-Transverse-Server/README.md

 # Cour-LP-Transverse-Server

-Now graphql is configured, you can play with the api at localhost:4000
+Now graphql is configured, you can play with the api at [localhost:4000](localhost:4000)

-## Part 2
+## 1️⃣ Create the schema for GraphQL

 We gonna make an external schema, split the simple string schema to multiples files